 What is a returned check?

-If a check sent by Bill.com is unable to be delivered via USPS, it is mailed back to our offices and destroyed, and we notify your payer and admin via email, as well as add a notification banner to your Payments out page.
-Click the link in the banner to view your returned checks.
+If a check sent by Bill.com is unable to be delivered via USPS, it is mailed back to our offices and destroyed, and we notify your payer and admin via email, as well as add the payment to the Failed payments tab of the Payments out page.

 Why was a check returned?